heytulsiprasad/promptpen/README.md

 - Add custom text to images (if it's supported by platform)
 - Save the auto-generated prompt to clipboard (use it anywhere)
 - Save your styles as presets to use often
+- Add the custom websites you want the sidebar to appear